pvdz/preval/tests/cases/if_tail_extending/missing_expr.md

 # missing_expr.md

-> Tofix > Missing expr
+> If tail extending > Missing expr
 >
-> The very last $(x) is missing in the else branch
+> The $(x) calls get shuffled around and the output looks odd compared to input

-todo:
-- the first "20,30" case can inline x=20 in the else branch in the output (it doesn't at the time of writing)

 ## Options